 This is the official government website of the Village of Arden, Delaware.

-The Village of Arden is a utopian, single-tax community noted for its arts, crafts, and theater.
+The Village of Arden is a utopian, single-tax community noted for its arts, crafts, music, and theater.
 It has a town-meeting form of government.
 Half the land is forests and greens, which are not taxed.
-A "Tree City USA", our tree canopy is 73%.
+As a "Tree City USA", our tree canopy is 73%.
 Founded in 1900, the village is on the National Register of Historic Places.
 With about 500 residents and 197 leaseholds, Arden is the oldest and largest of the three villages known as The Ardens: Arden, Ardentown, and Ardencroft.
 Each has a separate municipal government.
 The land in each village is owned by a trust: people own their houses but pay rent on the land in the form of taxes.
 Those taxes -- land rent -- cover village, county, and local schools.
 Land rent is assessed on each leasehold's square footage of land in line with the economic philosophy of Henry George.

 Town Meeting Minutes